patrickoser/social-app/README.md

     add buttons for likes, etc.. to PostPage

-    add structure to Contact, no sidebars/nav

-    need to fix user info box displaying their name and pfp in the left sidebar

     add loading state to login/signup for better ux when signing in/loggin in, and redirects

     make the sidebar/main content section more uniform through out all web pages